Meet the Team: Rachel Sellick

 Despite her incredible academic accomplishments, Rachel is always looking to learn more, citing that "you are never going to be the smartest person in the room, there is always something to learn or something you can teach".
 Rachel has always enjoyed teaching and tutoring young people.
 During the summer she helped teach core science to young adults (16-18 years old) - a course that focuses on helping those from underprivileged backgrounds who would not normally have the opportunities and experience to apply for university..
 This experience inspired Rachel to apply to a one year education fellowship programme alongside her PHD which she will start in 2022.

-When she is not running Scarlet River or doing her PHD, you will find Rachel playing Hockey, and sometimes working at her local Restaurant.
-One question Rachel always gets asked is “How did you get into the country Music Scene” well…
+When she is not promoting British country music artists through Scarlet River or doing her PHD, you will find Rachel playing Hockey, and sometimes working at her local Restaurant.
+One question Rachel always gets asked is “How did you get into country music promotion?” well…

 During her third year of university, she travelled down to C2C where she met a bunch of artists and musicians who were interested in releasing music within the Country Music genre, a genre which was just taking flight in the UK back then.
 Due to her history with science and methodology, she always found herself to be very good with organisational skills and felt like this was something she could really help with.
 As they were getting more and more attention, life got very hectic with organising tours and shows across the UK and the US but, it also made her realise this was something she could do and be very good at.
 Despite the accomplishments she achieves within the industry she has no intention of giving up on science.

-Rachel wanted to create a company that would enable her to help more independent artists release music within the UK the way they wanted to, with a focus on helping their vision come to life.
+Rachel wanted to create a country music marketing company that would enable her to help more independent artists release music within the UK the way they wanted to, with a focus on helping their vision come to life.

 So, how did Scarlet River Management get its name?